nplan/HomeButtons/docs/user_guide.md

 - `Discovery Prefix` - *Home Assistant* parameter for MQTT discovery.
 The default is `homeassistant`.
 Leave that unchanged if you haven't modified *Home Assistant*'s configuration.

-- `Button 1 Label` - `Button 6 Label` - Label that will be displayed next to each button.
+- `Button {1-6} Label` - Label that will be displayed next to each button.
 The order is from top to bottom.

 > *Home Buttons* will choose font size automatically.
 It can display around **5** letters in large font and around **7** letters in smaller font.
 Labels over **7** letters will be clipped.
 Choose what you want to display wisely :)

 > ![Label Text Size Comparison](assets/text_sizes.png){width="125"}

-When **done**, click `Save`.
+When done, click `Save`.
 Device will exit the setup and display button labels.

 > If MQTT connection is not successful, `MQTT error` will be displayed and *Home Buttons* will return to welcome screen.
 You can start the setup again by pressing any button.
 Please make sure to enter correct MQTT parameters.

 ## Wi-Fi Setup {#wifi_setup}

-If *Home Buttons* becomes inaccessible on the local network due to changed Wi-Fi settings you can restart the Wi-Fi setup at any time.
+If *Home Buttons* becomes inaccessible on the local network due to changed Wi-Fi settings, you can restart the Wi-Fi setup at any time.

 Press any button for 20 seconds.